 Architectural Design

 The system is hosted on a cloud server environment.
-It is comprised of 4 main components: the front-end Form Bot agent UI, application layer Google Dialogflow service, webhook services, and the database.
+It is comprised of 4 main components: the front-end Form Scriber agent UI, application layer Google Dialogflow service, webhook services, and the database.
 The Dialogflow agent is a virtual agent that processes natural language in text and audio format.
 The agent converts natural language to structured data for processing.
 The application layer resides within Google Cloud Services and integrates with the agent, database, and webhooks.
 The webhook service handles calls from the Dialogflow API Engine.
-The system utilizes a MySQL database engine for data storage.
+The system utilizesthe google docs platform for storage.
 The webhook is a simple HTTP server with RESTful services programmed in Go.